prabhursp/PdfHandler/README.md

 1) We may find many option to reduce pdf file size by using paid service but one of the best open source iTextSharp(version 5) helps to define our own way
 2) No need to pay
 3) While using bulk files it save space & reduce cloud storage cost
+4) You will more options to play in pdf

 *****************
 - Refer the sample code to use